-Multiport I2C breakout for MKR Arduinos with multiple connection options and optional EEPROMDesigned by Red Hunter, Ships from United States of America
+Multiport I2C breakout for MKR Arduinos with multiple connection options and optional EEPROMDesigned by Red Hunter in United States of America

 This is a versatile I2C breakout shield for the new MKR Arduinos.
 Featuring up to 7 ports in both 0.1" pin and Seeed Grove format, with some ports available sideways to be accessible while stacking.
 Ports can be 3.3V for use in battery mode or 5V via the embedded logic level converter.

 A 2kB I2C EEPROM is available as an option as the MKR boards lack this feature.
 This gives you somewhere to store frequently changing state information without wearing out the on-board flash memory in the SAMD21 chip.